The North Face ThermoBall Jacket

-The North Face ThermoBall is now a handful of years old, but remains one of the most popular jackets on the market.
-With its puffy synthetic fill, sewn-through construction, and smooth shell, the jacket does a pretty good impression of a lightweight down piece.
-But as we found in our testing, it’s also starting to show its age and is no longer a class leader in the highly competitive synthetic field.
+Now in its second generation, The North Face ThermoBall remains an extremely popular insulated jacket.
+With its puffy synthetic fill and smooth shell, the ThermoBall does a pretty good impression of a lightweight down piece, and recent updates including a new quilting pattern and trimmer fit give it a more modern look.
+However, the jacket is now notably heavier than much of its competition, making it less appealing for backcountry use.
 Below we break down the ThermoBall’s warmth, weight and packability, weather protection, durability, fit, and more.
 To see how it stacks up, see our articles on the best synthetic jackets and midlayers.

-On our scale, the ThermoBall in a men’s medium weighs 12.5 ounces, which is a hair more than its listed weight of 12.3 ounces.
-Stacked up against its competition, the ThermoBall is competitive: Patagonia’s Nano Puff comes in at 11.9 ounces, while Arc’teryx’s Atom LT checks in a little less at 11.1 ounces.
-You can save weight with Patagonia’s new Micro Puff (9.3 oz.), but that jacket is only available as a hoody, isn’t very durable, and will set you back an additional $80.
-The ThermoBall also can’t compete with most down options in terms of weight—even the Outdoor Research Transcendent, which uses mid-range 650-fill down and costs the same as the ThermoBall, provides more warmth at just under 13 ounces.
+On our scale, the retooled ThermoBall in a men’s medium weighs 15.2 ounces (it's listed at 15.5), which is around 3 ounces heavier than its predecessor.
+With this jump, the ThermoBall now outweighs much of its competition.
+For comparison, Patagonia’s Nano Puff comes in at 11.9 ounces, while Arc’teryx’s Atom LT checks in a little less at 11.1 ounces.
+You can save even more weight with Patagonia’s Micro Puff (8.3 oz.), but that jacket isn’t very durable and will set you back an additional $50.
+The ThermoBall also can’t compete with most down options—even the Outdoor Research Transcendent, which uses mid-range 650-fill down and costs the same as the ThermoBall, provides more warmth at 13.7 ounces.

 Given the ThermoBall’s utility as a mid and outer layer, we look for moderate weather protection, which it delivers.
-The shell has a DWR coating that will keep light drizzle and snowfall at bay, but during heavy rain the jacket will start to let water in through the seams.
-The good news is that as with other synthetics, the jacket will continue insulating when wet, unlike down fill that clumps up and is very slow to dry.
+The shell has a DWR coating that will keep light drizzle and snowfall at bay, but during heavy rain the jacket will start to let water in through the face fabric.
+The good news is that as with other synthetic jackets, the ThermoBall will continue insulating when wet, unlike down fill that clumps up and is very slow to dry.
 Wind protection is similarly good with the face fabric repelling gusts, but you’ll want to throw on a rain jacket or hardshell if it truly turns nasty.
 Overall, the weather protection is a nice match for its intended use: lots of daily wear and the occasional foray into the mountains.

 What We Like